 If you get deactivated from Uber Eats, do you also get deactivated from Uber ridesharing?

-A deactivation from Uber Eats will not necessarily trigger an automatic deactivation from all Uber services.
+A deactivation from Uber Eats does not necessarily trigger an automatic deactivation from all Uber services.

 But a deactivation due to fraud or other serious issues could potentially cause you to be deactivated from all Uber services.